-During the build process, your Android projects are compiled and packaged into an .apk file,
+your Android modules are compiled and packaged into

 .dex files (

-converted to Dalvik byte code), a binary version of the
+.class files converted to Dalvik byte code), a binary version

 The following diagram depicts the components involved in building and running an application: